Project 84 wins big at the Media Week Awards

-"We're using This Morning's iconic studio location to help spread a powerful message.
-We're also putting male suicide front and centre on the show.
-Just like our Be Kind anti-bullying campaign, hopefully, we can help save lives and start a conversation about something that traditionally hasn't been talked about enough."
+"We used This Morning's iconic studio location to help spread a powerful message, putting male suicide front and centre on the show.
+Just like our Be Kind anti-bullying campaign, the aim was to hopefully save lives and start a conversation about something that traditionally hasn't been talked about enough."

 Martin Frizell , This Morning Editor

 Last month ITV won the Grand Prix and picked up three other gold awards for Project 84’s CALM, the Campaign Against Living Miserably’s work to highlight male suicide, which involved putting 84 statues on top of our previous headquarters at Southbank.
 The results were amazing, and sparked global conversations around the importance of mental health and greater awareness around male suicide.
 This is one of the ways that ITV continue to create More Than TV, we are a force for good and use our platforms to create cultural change using our mass reach.